China vows retaliation for latest US tariff threat

-BEIJING (AP) — China slammed the U.S. threat to expand tariff hikes to imports including apples, fish sticks and French doors as a "totally unacceptable" escalation of their trade battle and vowed Wednesday to protect its "core interests."
+China slammed the US threat to expand tariff hikes to imports including apples, fish sticks and French doors as a "totally unacceptable" escalation of their trade battle and vowed Wednesday to protect its "core interests."

-The U.S. Trade Representative announced Tuesday a possible second round of tariff hikes targeting a $200 billion list of Chinese goods ranging from burglar alarms to mackerel.
-That came four days after Washington added 25 percent duties on $34 billion of Chinese goods and Beijing responded by increasing its own taxes on the same amount of American imports.
+The US Trade Representative announced Tuesday a possible second round of tariff hikes targeting a US$200 billion ($293.5b) list of Chinese goods ranging from burglar alarms to mackerel.
+That came four days after Washington added 25 per cent duties on US$34b of Chinese goods and Beijing responded by increasing its own taxes on the same amount of American imports.

 "It is totally unacceptable for American side to publish a tariff list in a way that is accelerating and escalating," said a Commerce Ministry statement.
 "To protect the core interests of the nation and its people, the Chinese government will be forced to impose necessary countermeasures."

 The USTR said the latest action was in response to Beijing's failure to change its policies and its retaliatory duties.
-President Donald Trump has threatened higher tariffs on more than $500 billion of goods, or nearly all of China's annual exports to the United States.
+President Donald Trump has threatened higher tariffs on more than US$500b of goods, or nearly all of China's annual exports to the United States.

-The USTR will accept public comments and hold hearings Aug.
-20-23 before reaching a decision after Aug.
-31, according to a senior U.S. official who briefed reporters on condition of anonymity.
+The USTR will accept public comments and hold hearings August 20-23 before reaching a decision after August 31, according to a senior US official who briefed reporters on condition of anonymity.

 Beijing's lopsided trade balance with the United States means it will quickly run out of imports for retaliation.
-China imported U.S. goods worth $130 billion last year and Friday's tariff hike hit $34 billion of that, with another $16 billion cited for a possible increase.
+China imported US goods worth US$130b last year and Friday's tariff hike hit US$34b of that, with another US$16b cited for a possible increase.

 Instead, its heavily regulated economy gives Beijing tools to disrupt operations for American automakers, restaurant chains and other companies that are looking to China to drive revenue growth.
 Regulators can deny or cancel licenses or tie up companies by launching tax, environmental or anti-monopoly investigations.

-Companies are watching U.S. chipmaker Qualcomm Inc., which has waited for months for Chinese regulators to decide whether to allow its proposed $44 billion acquisition of NXP Semiconductors.
+Companies are watching US chipmaker Qualcomm Inc., which has waited for months for Chinese regulators to decide whether to allow its proposed US$44b acquisition of NXP Semiconductors.
 All other major governments have approved the deal.

 The economic impact of the conflict already is spreading.